hpyproject/hpyproject.org/pages/index.rst

   loaded unmodified on CPython, PyPy, GraalPython, etc.

 - **A migration path** for mixing legacy C-API calls with HPy API calls.
-Once all the code is migrated, the extension can be compiled as a universal binary.
+Once all the code is migrated, the extension can be compiled as a universal binary that works on any CPython version, PyPy, or GraalPy.

 - `Debug mode`_: in debug mode, you can easily identify common problems such as memory leaks, invalid lifetime of objects, invalid usage of APIs.
 Have